scikit-learn/blog/_posts/2022-12-01-predict-proba.md

 To be reliable, the estimated probabilities must be close to the true underlying posterior probabilities of the classes `P(Y=1|X)`.

 Similarly to validating a discriminant classifier through accuracy or ROC curves, tools have been developed to evaluate a probabilistic classifier.
 Calibration is one of them [1-4].
 Calibration is used as a proxy to evaluate the closeness of the estimated probabilities to the true ones.
 Many recalibration techniques have been developed to improve the estimated probabilities (see [scikit-learn's user guide on calibration](https://scikit-learn.org/stable/modules/calibration.html)).
+Estimated probabilities of a calibrated classifier can be interpreted as probability of correctness on population of same estimated probability, but not as the true posterior class probability.

-It is important to highlight that calibration only captures part of the error on the estimated probabilities.
+Indeed, it is important to highlight that calibration only captures part of the error on the estimated probabilities.
 The remaining term is the grouping loss [5].
-Together, the calibration and grouping losses fully characterize the error on the estimated probabilities.
+Together, the calibration and grouping losses fully characterize the error on the estimated probabilities, the epistemic loss.

+$$\text{Epistemic loss} = \text{Calibration loss} + \text{Grouping loss}$$

 However, estimating the grouping loss is a harder problem than calibration as its estimation involves directly the true probabilities.
 Recent work have focused on approximating the grouping loss through local estimations of the true probabilities [6].

 When working with scikit-learn's classifiers, users must be equally as cautious on results obtained from `predict_proba` as on results from `predict`.
-Both output estimated quantities (probabilities and labels respectively) with no guarantees on their quality.
+Both output estimated quantities (probabilities and labels respectively) with no prior guarantees on their quality.
 In both cases, model's quality must be assessed with appropriate metrics: expected calibration error, brier score, accuracy, AUC.

 ## References